 Using a Criminal Defense Lawyer to Expunge Records

 If the check for charges against you yields results that may be in error, there are a number of options are available.
-Likewise, the process for sealing juvenile records is typically outlined by state law, as well, providing an effective solution for expunging records.
+Likewise, the process for hiding juvenile records is typically outlined by state law, as well, providing an effective solution for expunging records.
 However, in either case, contacting a criminal defense lawyer is the first step in the process.

 A criminal defense lawyer will examine the circumstances and facts of the case and determine if sealing or expunging records is possible, given the crime and jurisdiction where it took place.
 Although some jurisdictions allow individuals to file petitions to seal records, it is always a good idea to talk to a lawyer first, as they have a better understanding of the complicated legal process.